Architecture (Overall Facility)

 The fieldhouse has room for six full-size collegiate basketball courts (four on main level and two upstairs on auxiliary court).

-ESPN Wide World of Sports will open the nation’s first venue in the world specifically designed for cheerleading and dance team competitions, in partnership with Varsity Spirit.
-The venue will include a flexible design for one large competition space that can be set up for as many as four competition areas.
-Additional areas are being tailored for warm up and practice, along with areas for judges and officials.
+In January 2018, ESPN Wide World of Sports opened the nation’s first venue specifically designed for cheerleading and dance team competitions, in partnership with Varsity Spirit.
+The venue includes a flexible design for one large competition space that can be set up for as many as four competition areas.
+Additional areas are tailored for warm up and practice, along with areas for judges and officials.

-With the ability to seat over 8,000 guests, plus performance and warm-up space, the new multi-use sports and entertainment venue will also have the ability to host six regulation basketball courts, six regulation volleyball courts or concert configurations.
-There will be concessions throughout the building, and an additional box office and entry to the complex.
+With the ability to seat over 8,000 guests, plus performance and warm-up space, the new multi-use sports and entertainment venue also has the ability to host six regulation basketball courts, six regulation volleyball courts or concert configurations.
+There are concessions throughout the building, and an additional box office and entry to the complex.

-A state-of-the-art multi-sport fieldhouse, Jostens Center includes space for six college-size basketball courts, or 12 regulation-size volleyball courts, or two roller hockey rinks, and four locker rooms, two conference rooms and two officials’ rooms.
+A state-of-the-art multi-sport fieldhouse, Visa Athletic Center includes space for six college-size basketball courts, or 12 regulation-size volleyball courts, or two roller hockey rinks, and four locker rooms, two conference rooms and two officials’ rooms.

 Hess Sports Fields

 The Sports Fields venue, sponsored by Hess Corporation, are large enough to accommodate a variety of outdoor sports — soccer, football, lacrosse, baseball, field hockey, rugby, softball, cricket, etc. The seven grass playing surfaces and four fields may be used collectively for one large event or multiple events may take place simultaneously on various fields.